Footwear

 I’m interested in the Xero sports sandals although they are rather expensive.
 They have an impressive warranty, though, and seem to weigh nothing.

-A lower cost alternative might be lightweight folding sandals like flipsters.
+A lower-cost alternative might be lightweight folding sandals like flipsters.

 Having a spare pair of comfortable thongs can come in really handy when your feet need a break.
-Think of a recent night on the town with your favorite heels.
+Think of a recent night on the town with your favourite heels.
 You probably got to the point where your feet were so tired you just had to take off your heels.
 Chances are, you can also think of a time when an unfortunate misstep caused you to break a heel, forcing you to carry around your mangled footwear without a pair of shoes to replace it.

-Also they are entertainingly girly.
+Also, they are entertainingly girly.
 They don’t seem massively robust; I would be surprised if they lasted me many days of continuous use.

 UPDATE I got a pair.
 They did not last many days.